starship/starship/docs/config/README.md

 #### Conditional Format Strings

-A conditional format string wrapped in `(` and `)` will not render if all the variables inside are empty.
+A conditional format string wrapped in `(` and `)` will not render if all variables inside are empty.

 For example: